 7. “Chapter 16: The Rescue”

 Fans everywhere were eagerly awaiting to see what Jon Favreau had in store for the second season of The Mandalorian, arguably the biggest success to date from Disney+.
-And fans were not disappointed as we went through a roller coaster of emotions, from enthusiasm to fear and from shock to sorrow.
+And fans were not disappointed as we went through a roller coaster of emotions, from enthusiasm to fear and from shock to sorrow, proving it deserves a spot on every Best of 2020 list.
 The companionship between The Child, or Grogu as we have learned, and the titular Mandalorian has always captivated its viewers since the first episode, but the profoundness of the relationship reached new emotional bounds in the season two finale.
 We were hoping and expecting for a reunion between Grogu and Mando, only to have our hearts torn out as they headed separate ways as Grogu departed with Luke Skywalker and R2-D2.
 Of course, the most heart-wrenching scene is when Mando takes off his helmet for Grogu to see his face.
 Despite not being a relationship of many words, the pained expression and sadness emoted by Pedro Pascal displays the strength of their attachment and care towards one another.

 8. “Happy Ending”